Leonel Castillo: History

 In 1965, Castillo was accepted to the University of Pittsburgh Graduate School of Public Health.
 While in Pittsburgh, Castillo and his wife had their second child, a boy named Efrem.
-Castillo, being the political guy he was, was involved with a group called the United Negro Protest Committee (UNPC) where he learned about demonstrations, marches and pickets.
+Castillo was involved with a group called the United Negro Protest Committee (UNPC) where he learned about demonstrations, marches and pickets.
 When Castillo was done with school in Pittsburgh, he had a master's degree in Community Organization, and decided to move back to Texas where he lived in Houston to learn more about his own culture.

 Within a week from moving to Houston, Castillo was already involved in the community and in political groups.
 A political group that he was quickly involved in was a group named PASO, Political Association of Spanish Speaking Organization.
 Castillo was the executive secretary for the PASO organization.
 PASO was the best organized political group for the little amount of money that they had.
 The PASO organization later died after coalition.
 Castillo had a couple of small jobs, working in a welfare office and later at the Ripley House, where he stayed involved with working for the communities.
 He left the Ripley House to work with the Bishop and at the same time attend law school at the University of Houston.
 The first day that classes started for law school, a boycott had begun.
 The 1969 school boycott where a group of Mexican Americans formed a loose confederation called the Mexican-American Education Council (MAEC).
 Castillo became the chairman and spokesperson of the MAEC organization and also had the media’s attention in 1970.
 With this great advantage Castillo became interested in becoming the City Controller.
 He kept the idea of running for City Controller a secret until it was close to Election Day.
 However, this secret did not mean he did not campaign.
 Signs began to go up all over Houston "Castillo for City Controller" over a year before the election.
 People would see the signs but there was no Castillo taking credit for them this created a "buzz" of who was responsible for these poster, who was the Castillo behind them but the voter connected the name "Castillo" with the office.
 Since Castillo had already made a good impression on the voters it made it easy for him to get this position even when his competitor was in office for 21 years.
 Castillo won the runoff election in December 1971.
 On April 7, 1977, President Jimmy Carter nominated Leonel Castillo as Commissioner of Immigration for the United States Citizenship and Immigration Services, making him the first Hispanic to hold that role and the first Hispanic appointed to President Carter's administration.
 Castillo, 37 years old, accepted office on April 27, 1977.

 In 1979, he resigned from the immigration services and went back to Houston to run against mayor, Jim McConn, finishing third out of nine candidates.
 Castillo attempted to run unsuccessfully for several city offices in the 1980s.